RaffaeleBerzoini/SENECA/README.md

 ## Deployment on the evaluation board

-Setup the evaluation board (we used the ZCU104 for this work) as stated [here](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Setting-Up-the-Evaluation-Board).
+Set up the evaluation board (we used the ZCU104 for this work) as stated [here](https://docs.xilinx.com/r/en-US/ug1414-vitis-ai/Setting-Up-the-Evaluation-Board).

 In the WRK_DIR execute: